mfmaplestory/FCNM/README.md

 * `publication_data/`: Contains partial intermediate and result data from the published articles.
 * `FCNM.m`: Main script for processing data and generating network probability maps from Excel coordinates.
 * `FCNM_Random_validation.m`: Script to validate that the network mappings are not random.
-* `fc_analysis.m`: Supplementary script for optimized parallel processing of existing ROIs for whole-brain functional connectivity analysis.
+* `ROI_FC_fwe__fdr_parfor.m`: Supplementary script for optimized parallel processing of existing ROIs for whole-brain functional connectivity analysis.

 ## Prerequisites
 * MATLAB (preferably R2019b or later)